Resiliency and disaster recovery in Azure SignalR Service

 High available architecture for SignalR service

 One service instance can have different roles when connecting to multiple app servers.
-One typical setup for cross region scenario is to have two (or more) pairs of SignalR service instances and app servers.
+One typical setup for cross region scenario is to have two or more pairs of SignalR service instances and app servers.
 Inside each pair app server and SignalR service are located in the same region, and SignalR service is connected to the app server as a primary role.
 Between each pairs app server and SignalR service are also connected, but SignalR becomes a secondary when connecting to server in another region.

-Below is a diagram that illustrates such topology:
+The following diagram illustrates such topology:

 Diagram shows two regions each with an app server and a SignalR service, where each server is associated with the SignalR service in its region as primary and with the service in the other region as secondary.